Unit 1

 By the end of Unit 1 students will be able to understand why governments seek to make use of digital technologies.
 Governments do this to achieve various goals, including:

-• Reputation - 'Wanting to be modern' and 'wanting to be an international leader'
+Reputation - 'Wanting to be modern' and 'wanting to be (perceived as) an international leader'

-• To increases the capacities of citizens and organisations
+To increase the capacities of citizens and organisations

 Learning Outcome 3